 We took the most important concepts and boiled them down into lessons you can reference and use easily.

-Disclaimer: Ham Radio Prep and Critical Communications Media LLC are in no way associated with Baofeng, Baofeng Tech or any similar radio manufacturers or distributors.
+Disclaimer: Ham Radio Prep and American Radio Club Inc. are in no way associated with Baofeng, Baofeng Tech or any similar radio manufacturers or distributors.
 We are an independent organization that makes online courses and educational materials for those who want to learn how to use Baofeng radios and we enjoy these radios ourselves.

 We believe in our Courses so much that if you aren't satisfied with the course for any reason, we'll give you your money back.
 We just require that you at least make an honest attempt.
 We call it The Ham Radio Prep Guarantee.